Gold: Characteristics

-This 5 mm gold nugget (dot in front of frame) can be hammered into a gold foil of about 0.5 m2 in area.
+A 5 mm gold nugget (dot in front of frame) can be hammered into a gold foil of about 0.5 m2 in area.

 Gold is the most malleable metal.
 It can be drawn into a wire of single-atom width, and then stretched considerably before it breaks.
 Such nanowires distort via the formation, reorientation, and migration of dislocations and crystal twins without noticeable hardening.
 A single gram of gold can be beaten into a sheet of 1 m2, and an avoirdupois ounce into 300 sqft.
 Gold leaf can be beaten thin enough to become semi-transparent.
 Light transmitted through gold appears greenish-blue, because gold strongly reflects yellow and red.
 Such semi-transparent sheets also strongly reflect infrared light, making them useful as infrared (radiant heat) shields in the visors of heat-resistant suits and in sun visors for spacesuits.
 Gold is a good conductor of heat and electricity.

 Gold has a density of 19.3 g/cm^{3}, almost identical to that of tungsten at 19.25 g/cm^{3}; as such, tungsten has been used in the counterfeiting of gold bars, such as by plating a tungsten bar with gold.
 By comparison, the density of lead is 11.34 g/cm^{3}, and that of the densest element, osmium, is 22.588±0.015 g/cm^{3}.